mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Encrypt, Always {#encrypt}

-When deployed at scale, encryption can be an effective technique to reduce the risks of inherited centralization.
-By reducing the number of parties who have access to content of communication, the ability of lower-layer protocols and intermediaries at those layers to interfere with or observe is reduced.
+When deployed at scale, encryption can be an effective technique to reduce some inherited centralization risks.
+By reducing the number of parties who have access to content of communication, the ability of lower-layer protocols and intermediaries at those layers to interfere with or observe is precluded.
+Even when they can still prevent communication, the use of encryption makes it more difficult to discriminate the target from other traffic.

 Note that the benefits are most pronounced when the majority (if not all) traffic is encrypted.
 As a result, protocols SHOULD be encrypted by default.